AI for Startup Leaders

 Meanwhile, Google was not far behind.
 That same year, Google's Bard AI gained enhanced capabilities like code execution and image analysis, and in September 2023 Google launched Bard Extensions.
 This allowed Bard to seamlessly integrate with Google's own suite of applications.
 A user could ask Bard to pull data from their Gmail, summarize a Google Doc, fetch directions via Google Maps, or get YouTube videos on a topic.

-Running code is a leap forward for the agentic capabilities in AI models.
-The earliest models could only produce text, but code execution enables the AI to perform enhanced computation, and also create files such as CSVs, slide decks, or PDFs.
+Running code was a leap forward for the agentic capabilities in AI models.
+The earliest models could only produce text, but code execution enables the AI to perform enhanced computations and also create files such as CSVs, slide decks, or PDFs.
 Anthropic refers to this as a "private computer environment".

 Anthropic officially rolled out Claude 3's tool use feature in mid-2024, allowing Claude to interact with external APIs and perform tasks for users.